singnet/dev-portal/docs/ai-developers/etcdsetup.md

 [Install]
 WantedBy=multi-user.target " > /lib/systemd/system/etcd.service
 ```
-**Note:** Please make sure that you update the `private-ip` with your respective `ips`.
+**Note:** Ensure, you update the `private-ip` address with your respective `ips` address.
-Repeat the above step for member-2 and member-3 machines.
+Accordingly, reiterate the above step for member-2 and member-3 machines.

 ### Starting the cluster.
-Make sure the ports `2380` is open between the nodes and `2379` is open to the world.
+Make sure the port`2380` is open between the nodes, and port `2379` to the world.
 Reload the daemon and start the service.

 ```bash